Now Hiring: Education and Engagement Internship

-As a PAAM intern, you will split your time between our Education and Exhibition Departments as well as work at the intersection of the two, depending on department needs and your strengths and interests.
+As a PAAM Education and Engagement Intern, you will split your time between our Education and Exhibition Departments as well as work at the intersection of the two, depending on department needs and your strengths and interests.
 Interns will work alongside both exhibition/collection staff and education staff, receiving practical training in multiple museum departments.
 You will have opportunities for hands-on work with the collection, as well as gain experience in studio classroom, gallery, and office settings.

 Core responsibilities in Education will include: working with Teaching Artists in a studio classroom setting; assisting with Youth Education classes; assisting with administrative tasks for Adult Education workshops and assisting with the set-up, breakdown, and maintenance of our classroom studios.

 In addition to your core responsibilities, you will also be responsible for the development of a longer term creative project that will be used in PAAM exhibition programming.
-Still in its early stages, The Artist’s Eye: A Self-Guided Tour of the Provincetown Art Community, highlights artworks from PAAM’s permanent collection and rotating exhibitions, providing tour participants with important information about the artworks and artists who produced them.
-The project will consist of a printed map and guide.
-Working on this project will provide you with creative opportunities for research using PAAM’s collection and archives, the exploration of Provincetown history and geography, as well as the development of project management skills.
+The project, titled The Artist’s Eye: A Self-Guided Tour of the Provincetown Art Community, is a self-guided tour of Provincetown highlighting artwork from PAAM’s permanent collection.
+Working on this project will provide you with creative opportunities for research using PAAM’s collection and archives, exploration of Provincetown history and geography, and the development of project management skills.

 Upon completion of this internship, you will have gained:

-• A comprehensive understanding of the day-to-day workings of an active exhibitions and education department at a renowned art museum
+• A comprehensive understanding of the day-to-day workings of an active exhibitions and education department at an AAM-accredited art museum

 • Greater insight and experience into non-profit arts administration